MohammadA98/SentimentLabelledSentences/README.md

    ```bash
    git clone https://github.com/MohammadA98/SentimentLabelledSentences.git
    ```
+   Please ensure your kernel's virtual environment (conda, venv) is at least python version 3.9 and your terminal is attached your kernel.

 2. **Navigate to the project directory**:
    ```bash
    cd SentimentLabelledSentences
    ```
 3. **Install required libraries**:
    Run the following command in the terminal:
      ```bash
      pip install -r requirements.txt
      ```